0n0w1c/canisters/readme.md

 Rocket silo rocket launched cargo pods deliver reusable canisters*.
 Note: These are not accounted for with in-game inventory space calculations.

+Startup Options:
-Startup option to enable reusable canisters (default: Enabled)
+Enable reusable canisters (default: Enabled)
-Startup option to select the metal for the recipe (Default: Steel)
+Select the metal for the recipe (Default: Steel)
-Startup option to select the maximum percent of attrition (Default: 10%)
+Select the maximum percent of attrition (Default: 10%)

 Canister recipe:
 1 steel plate (or 2 tin plate or 1 titanium plate)